bond0707/Vigenere-Cipher-Encryptor-Decryptor/README.md

 ## Important Note

-Whenever you encrypt/decrypt some data, a `Cypher Key` and an `Encryption Key` will be required.
+Whenever you encrypt/decrypt some data, a `Cipher Key` and an `Encryption Key` will be required.

-The `Cypher Key` is used to create the Vigenère Table and the `Encryption Key` is used to create the keystream.
+The `Cipher Key` is used to create the Vigenère Table and the `Encryption Key` is used to create the keystream.

-So choose your `Cypher Key` and `Encryption Key` wisely and keep them safe.
+So choose your `Cipher Key` and `Encryption Key` wisely and keep them safe.

 **If any one of them is altered/lost, your data won't be recovered.**